Yandex Cloud

 • Record value: Value field value you copied in the previous step.

-Note that the record value must be enclosed in quotes, for example:
+Note that the record value must be enclosed in quotes, such as follows:

 "v=DKIM1;h=sha256;k=rsa;p=M1B...aCA8"